 What My Workouts Look Like Today

-Today, honestly?
-I workout a lot.
-About 5x per week.
-But I do it because I ENJOY it and feel no ounce of need to “earn” or “burn” my food.
+Today, I enjoy working out again.
+About 4-5x per week and it’s a mix of things.
+It’s not always a huge run or a tough workout class that leaves me dripping in sweat.
+But the key is that I do it because I ENJOY it and feel no ounce of need to “earn” or “burn” my food.
 I’m the strongest I have EVER been in my life.
 I enjoy the workouts WAY more than ever.
 I understand when my body needs more rest, and I give it that.
 I don’t freak out if I miss a workout.
 I’m FLEXIBLE!
 My gosh, you guys, life is SO much better when you find BALANCE!

 A lot of people, my past self included, feel like if you have no food rules and stop working out you’re going to become a couch potato for the rest of your life.
-That is ABSOLUTELY not true.
+That is just not true.
 I’ve always been passionate about health and fitness.
 And, like I said, I’m honestly stronger than ever.
-I do have goals in the gym, but they’re not solely based on how my body looks and they’re flexible.
+I do have goals in the gym, but they’re not based on how my body looks and they’re flexible.
 I want to get strong.
 I want to FEEL strong.
-I LOVE that feeling!
+I do love that feeling of appreciating what my body can do!
+And that?
+That can be done at any size or weight.
+That is not determined by how my body LOOKS.
 But I also love my body, and know when it’s reached it’s limits.

 I know this has been a long post, but, well, it’s been a long journey!
 But I can’t tell you enough how crucial taking that time to stop working out was for me.
 And like I’ve mentioned, that supportive community is truly what allowed me to get through it.

 Be sure to follow along on social media (Instagram and YouTube are my jam!) and hop on my e-mail list (you can do that here and also snag yourself a copy of my 5 Step Ultimate Guide To Food Freedom!) to stay updated!
 The big announcement is going to happen just in time for the New Year!